-In general any faculty or administrator affiliated with IPFW and any of its schools, colleges, departments, centers of excellence, or administrative units may deposit materials, including items that were co-authored/created with non-IPFW authors/creators.
-Opus: Research & Creativity at IPFW actively solicits material that is relevant and valuable to the university mission to archive and provide access to the scholarly and creative output of IPFW.
+In general any faculty or staff affiliated with UD may deposit materials, including items that were co-authored/created with non-UD authors/creators. eCommons at UD actively solicits material in order to archive and provide access to the scholarly and creative output of the University of Dayton.

-What kinds of materials can be added to Opus: Research & Creativity at IPFW?
+What kinds of materials can be added to eCommons at UD?

-- 1. Scholarly/Creative endeavors published, presented, exhibited, performed, or created should be recorded in the Colleges, Schools, Departments, and Centers section of Opus: Research & Creativity at IPFW, including:
+- Scholarly/Creative endeavors published, presented, exhibited, performed, or created should be recorded in the Colleges, Schools, Departments, and Centers section of eCommons at UD, including: